McKennie has fastest hat trick as US overwhelms Cuba 7-0

+WASHINGTON (AP) — Weston McKennie got the U.S. off to a record-setting start against Cuba in the Americans’ CONCACAF Nations League debut.

-WASHINGTON (AP) — Weston McKennie scored 32 seconds into the game and had the fastest hat trick from the kickoff in U.S. history, helping the Americans overwhelm Cuba 7-0 on Friday night for a laugher in their first CONCACAF Nations League match.
+McKennie scored 32 seconds into the game and had the fastest hat trick from the kickoff in U.S. history, helping the Americans overwhelm Cuba 7-0 on Friday night.

+“If I could have written the game up, it would have been exactly like this.
+Score early, score many goals early, and then cruise,” U.S. coach Gregg Berhalter said.
+“That was important, so I think we saved ourselves.
+I think we’ll be fit, ready to go against Canada.”

-Jordan Morris scored and tied a U.S. record with three assists and Josh Sargent also had a goal as the 21st-ranked Americans burst to a 6-0 halftime lead against No. 179 Cuba.
+Jordan Morris scored and tied a U.S. record with three assists and Josh Sargent also had a goal as the 21st-ranked Americans burst to a 6-0 halftime lead against No. 179 Cuba and set their modern record for goals in a half.

 Christian Pulisic converted a penalty kick in the 62nd minute, nonchalantly putting his shot in the center of the net for his 14th international goal, then was expressionless.
 The U.S. women’s team was criticized by some for celebrating late goals during a 13-0 rout of Thailand at the World Cup in June.

-The Nations League, a new tournament for teams from North and Central America and the Caribbean, has relatively low stakes but provides additional competitive matches, though former U.S. coach Jürgen Klinsmann called them “a waste of time” because it forces regional powers to meet weaker nations.
-The Americans play 75th-ranked Canada at Toronto on Tuesday, an important match for the hosts as they try to climb in the FIFA rankings and earn a spot in the hexagonal that will determine the three direct berths of the North and Central American and Caribbean region for the 2022 World Cup.
+The Nations League, a new tournament for teams from North and Central America and the Caribbean, has relatively low stakes but provides additional competitive matches, though former U.S. coach Jürgen Klinsmann called it “a waste of time” for regional powers to meet weaker nations.
+The next match, against 75th-ranked Canada at Toronto on Tuesday, is important for the hosts as they try to climb in the FIFA rankings and earn a spot in the hexagonal that will determine the three direct berths of the North and Central American and Caribbean region for the 2022 World Cup.

 The U.S., which stopped three-game winless streak, finished one goal shy of its record for goals and victory margin.
 The Americans are 11-1-1 against Cuba, winning 11 straight matchups for their longest victory streak against an opponent.

+This is a new team, with a younger core of players and a new offensive system that they are still learning, and the Americans found plenty of motivation.

+“It was another opportunity to keep rehearsing some of the movements we’ve been working on in training all week.
+You get a live opponent in a meaningful game and you have to go execute,” Berhalter said.
+“I think we maintained that focus and intensity for the entire first half, and you see the outcome, scoring six goals.
+So overall I think it was a worthwhile game, for us to continue to grow.”

-McKennie banged home a cross from Morris from 8 yards just 32 seconds in, the second-fastest U.S. goal after Clint Dempsey’s score at 30 seconds against Ghana at the 2014 World Cup.
+McKennie banged home a cross from Morris from 8 yards for the second-fastest U.S. goal after Clint Dempsey’s score at 30 seconds against Ghana at the 2014 World Cup.

 Morris found McKennie again in the fifth minute, again beating left back Manuel Cruz, who was replaced at the start of the second half.